maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Activities

 - I will send out a sign-up sheet for our e-mail list and for becoming a group affiliate.
 If you would like to sign up later, please send me an e-mail.
 - I will teach a new MPhil course on the foundations of ML for economists in HT 2022.
-All faculty and post-docs are invited to audit this course and participate in discussions.
+All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.
 Syllabus, slides and readers can be found here:
 [Foundations of Machine Learning](https://maxkasy.github.io/home/ML_Oxford_2022/)
 - I will coordinate a bi-weekly reading and discussion group on ML and economics, starting in HT 2022.

 ## Reading and discussion group

 Meeting dates:
-- Coordinating meeting: 2pm, November 2, 2021
+- Coordinating meeting: 2:30pm, November 2, 2021
-- Reading and discussion group meetings: 2pm, Tuesdays in even weeks, starting HT 2022
+- Reading and discussion group meetings: 2:30pm, Tuesdays in even weeks, starting HT 2022
 (That is: Jan 25, Feb 8, Feb 22, March 8)

 Location: TBD